OfficeDev/outlook-dev-docs/docs/add-ins/authentication.md

 ## Callback tokens

-Callback tokens provide access to the user's mailbox from your server back-end, either using [Exchange Web Services (EWS)](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/explore-the-ews-managed-api-ews-and-web-services-in-exchange), or the [Outlook REST API](https://msdn.microsoft.com/en-us/office/office365/api/use-outlook-rest-api).
+Callback tokens provide access to the user's mailbox from your server back-end, either using [Exchange Web Services (EWS)](https://docs.microsoft.com/exchange/client-developer/exchange-web-services/explore-the-ews-managed-api-ews-and-web-services-in-exchange), or the [Outlook REST API](https://msdn.microsoft.com/en-us/office/office365/api/use-outlook-rest-api).
 Consider using callback tokens if your add-in:

 - Needs access to the user's mailbox from your server back-end.

-Add-ins obtain callback tokens using the [getCallbackTokenAsync method](https://docs.microsoft.com/javascript/api/outlook_1_5/office.mailbox#getcallbacktokenasync-options--callback-).
+Add-ins obtain callback tokens using one of the [getCallbackTokenAsync](https://docs.microsoft.com/javascript/office/objectmodel/requirement-set-1.5/Office.context.mailbox#getcallbacktokenasyncoptions-callback) methods.
 The level of access is controlled by the permissions specified in the add-in manifest.